-(e) The Department is equipped with both explosion-proof and non-explosion proof refrigerators.
+- (e) The Department is equipped with both explosion-proof and non-explosion proof refrigerators.
 The latter are clearly marked and are not to be used for the storage of any chemicals in open containers.
-In addition, food is not to be stored in any refrigerators that are used for the storage of chemicals.

-(f) No one will be allowed to handle or work with radioactive isotopes or around potentially dangerous sources of radiation, e.g., X-ray, microwave, laser, until he or she has been thoroughly instructed by the faculty member in charge on the proper safety precautions and procedures to be followed.

-(g) The faculty member in charge of a laboratory should be informed immediately of any safety hazards or accidents.
+In addition, food is not to be stored in any refrigerators that are used for the storage of chemicals. - (f) No one will be allowed to handle or work with radioactive isotopes or around potentially dangerous sources of radiation, e.g., X-ray, microwave, laser, until he or she has been thoroughly instructed by the faculty member in charge on the proper safety precautions and procedures to be followed. - (g) The faculty member in charge of a laboratory should be informed immediately of any safety hazards or accidents.
 The Department Safety Committee should also be informed of all accidents that occur.
 Any complaints regarding potential safety hazards and any safety suggestions will be treated seriously and greatly appreciated.
-Emergency telephone numbers are posted beside every hall telephone in the Department.
+Emergency telephone numbers are posted beside every telephone in the Department.

-Emergency: 7-9111 Environmental Services: 7-2290 Health and Safety Services: 7-5269
+Emergency: 911 Environmental Services: 7-2290 Health and Safety Services: 7-5269 (after hours - 7-4215)

 For your own protection and to encourage safe work habits, the Safety Committee of the Department working in conjunction with the Safety Officer of the University will make periodic unannounced inspections of offices and labs.
-On joining a research group the first order of business is to study the group and/or departmental chemical hygiene and safety plan.
-The departmental plan is on the network in the public shared data folder.
-Each research group has a safety officer that can guide you to correct protocols.
+On joining a research group, the first order of business is to study the group and/or departmental chemical hygiene and safety plan.
+The department's Chemical Hygiene Plan template is located on the website under the Safety tab.
+Each research group has a safety officer that can guide you to correct protocols and standard operating procedures.